chrisza4/jarmotion/manual_en.md

 The main idea is to communicate our day-to-day emotion with our lover.

-Everyday, you can send emotion to your lover.
-Your lover can set how he/she would take care of you by setting the sensor for alert.
-For example, you can set that "please notify me if my lover is happy more than 3 times a day" or "please notify me if my lover is angry".
+Every day, you can send emotion to your lover.
+Your lover can set how he/she would take care of you by setting the sensor for an alert.
+For example, you can set that "please notify me if my lover is happy more than three times a day" or "please notify me if my lover is angry".
 You can then proceed from here.
 You can buy a real-life flower, take her to fancy dinner, or talk it through.

-Also, both you and lover can see history of your life.
+Also, both you and lover can see a history of your life.
 You can look back on how you feel each day.

 ### Registration

-You will get registration code on our wedding ceremony.
+You will get a registration code at our wedding ceremony.

-First, application will take you to registration page here
+First, the application will take you to a registration page here

 <img src="manual/register_screen_1.png" alt="drawing" width="200"/>